 In Figure 3 and Figure 4 we show the result of applying to the previous plot a calibration with coefficients obtained "per run" and coefficients obtained "per cycle".

-In the calibration "per run" some run structure shows up due to the variation of the calibration coefficients from run to run, but it is not as clear as in the case of Abell 1205 (internal note ref.
-Nançay/Abell1205/23.11.11).
-Nevertheless, for the channel 0 one can distinguish very well the first (last) run, where the signal is lower (higher) than the bulk of cycles.
+In the calibration "per run" the run structure shows up due to the variation of the calibration coefficients from run to run.
 The resulting sigma of the distribution is greater than the non-calibrated one.